HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/average.rst

    4. L1A irradiance scans taken at the start of the sequence (standard protocol requires minimum 3 scans), and finally,
    5. L1A irradiance scans taken at the end of the sequence (standard protocol requires minimum 3 scans).

-The L1B output is an average and standard deviation per series.
+The L1B output is an average and standard deviation per series excluding scans with at least one of the following flags: "outliers".

 Land Network
 --------------